rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 Discussing important topics.
 (An attempt to reflect on what I learned from 321 students about how students talk about things like the role of the US in the world.)

 Building a personal brand.

 Collaboration.
 (Or why some committees succeed better than others.)

-Why a good CS education includes much more than CS (for current students).

 If you ask a prof a question, revisited (On Writing)